 Lessons at d’Overbroeck’s are teacher-led but student-centred and our small classes lend themselves to interactive and energetic lessons where everyone plays a part.
-Our maximum class size is 10.
+Our maximum class size is usually 10.
 You will be engaged throughout – able to ask questions and encouraged to contribute.

 The best teaching starts by showing you how to think (never what to think), and leaves you ready for the next stage in your career able to think for yourself.
 That ‘aha’ moment of revelation, when you really understand something, perhaps even perceive something we haven’t, is one of the greatest joys in teaching.